 Here are some other considerations you should keep in mind when designing surveys to ensure that you get the most out of them:

-- Save demographic questions for the end.
 On the note of keeping surveys shorter, it’s best to keep demographic information at the end.
 These are easy questions for the participant to answer and they can quickly knock these out at the end of the survey.
-If you start the survey with demographic questions, you’re using up their already short “survey-attention-span”, and may cause users to drop-off before answering any real questions.
+If you start the survey with demographic questions, you’re using up their already short “survey attention span,” which may cause users to drop-off before answering any real questions.

-- Include an “I don’t know” or write-in response area for multiple choice questions.
 This allows for a greater level of individuality and customization in customers’ answers.
-Remember not all answers will apply to all clients, and your survey needs to allow for those variances.
+Remember, not all answers will apply to all clients, and your survey needs to allow for those variances.

 For example, don’t ask “Are you happy with our services and did the technician solve your problem?”
 What if the person is satisfied, but didn’t get a specific problem solved?
 It’s difficult for them to answer and may skew your data.

-- Remember to ask how.
 While “yes” and “no” questions have their uses, don’t forget to include a few “hows” and “whys” in there.
-How can we make things better?
+How can we make things better for you?
 Why do you feel this way?
 Again, keep these less frequent for the sake of efficiency, but do include opportunities for clients to be more expressive about ideas that could make your offerings better.